 More and more companies are turning to big, bold typography to anchor their homepages.
-This style works best when the rest of the page is kept minimal and clean, like this example from French agency Big Youth.
+This style works best when the rest of the page is kept minimal and clean, like this example from Brooklyn-based agency Huge.

 Cinemagraphs -- high-quality videos or GIFs that run on a smooth, continuous loop -- have become a popular way to add movement and visual interest to otherwise static pages.
-Full-screen loops, like this stunning example from Danish agency CP+B Copenhagen, are sure to hold visitors' attention for longer than a quick glance.
+Full-screen loops, like this example from Danish agency CP+B Copenhagen, create immediate interest on an otherwise simple page.

-Kaleidoscopic gradients are coming back in a big way.
+Kaleidoscopic gradients were everywhere in 2017, and they aren't going anywhere in 2018.
 Zurich-based agency Y7K illustrates a perfect example of how to make this two-tone effect look fresh and modern, with their full-screen, gradient-washed homepage.